mr-chew/mr-chew.github.io/_posts/2022-8-12-Crossword-Solver.md

 	#value assigned to this word
 	value = ''
 ```
-The load_crossword_puzzle and load_dictionary function take in one input (filename), read content of the file, clean it up by removing the tabs, newlines and spaces and return the result as a list.
+The `load_crossword_puzzle` and `load_dictionary` function accept an input (filename) and will proceed to read the content of the file.
+In order to have useful data to work with, it perform a "clean up" by removing the tabs, newlines and spaces and return the result as a list.

 ```python
 def load_crossword_puzzle(filename):